 Even how we open and close our meetings as part of non-profits and social justice movements can be enhanced with rituals of silence, gratitude, prayer or meditation and intention-setting.
 Ritual, when it is relevant, is revolutionary.
 (For a taste of that, check out “The Protest Chaplain’s Handbook” made by friend and colleague, Abigail Clauhs.)

-I am a candidate for Unitarian Universalist ministry.
-I am informed by a reverent ecological sensibility, depth psychology, mysticism and a love for multiple and diverse ways of meaning-making.
+I am a Unitarian Universalist minister who is informed by a reverent ecological sensibility, depth psychology, philosophy, restorative justice, mysticism and a love for multiple and diverse ways of meaning-making.